MadStu/connect-4-plus/README.md

 - __Personalised Messages__

+  - A 3 letter name is used to maintain text length and spacings consistency.
+It also harks back to top scores on retro arcade games producing a feeling of nostalgia and happiness.
-  - The players name is known so we use it.
+  - The players 3 letter name is known so we use it.

 ![Players Name](https://github.com/MadStu/connect-4/raw/main/assets/images/big-name.png)